qq3g7bad/shtracer/docs/01_requirements.md

 <!-- @REQ3.1.1@ -->
 #### Make a text file which explain the relationship between two trace targets.

-* The relationship between tags are shown by a simple text table (nx2).
+* The relationship between tags are shown by a simple text table (n x 2).
   * column 1: start tag
   * column 2: next connected tag
 * Each tag has a hyperlink to the file that contains it.